hpacheco/ses/labs/Lab1.md

 }
 ```
 This time, we specify that function `get_sign` produces a result that is as tainted as its input; note that it is important to leave the definition of `get_sign` abstract, or else our annotated post-condition and the default taint analysis for the body of the function could lead to logical inconsistencies.
-You can run this example:
+You can run this example as before:
 <details>
 <summary>Result</summary>